mallabee/queue/readme.md

 Contribution is highly appreciated.

 Here's what we are missing:
-- Drivers/Adapters for different queue management (Database, Redis, SQS, etc..).
+- Drivers/Adapters for different queue management (Database [without Doctrine or any other ORM], etc..).
 - Event Dispatcher Adapters for different event dispatcher libraries.
 - Container Adapters for e.g.: Symfony, Laravel, Slim, Zend, Yii.
 - Bundles for e.g.: Symfony, Laravel, Slim, Zend, Yii.